Wondering how to make your Christmas in Banff unforgettable?

 Beautiful in all seasons, but in winter, and especially at Christmas, Banff National Park transforms into a pristine, magical winter wonderland.
 And there are so many things to do in Banff at Christmas

-In this post, I highlight the best places, experiences and sights to see both in the town of Banff and the beautiful Banff National Park at Christmas time.
+In this post, I highlight the best places, experiences, and sights to see in Banff town and the beautiful Banff National Park at Christmas time.

 Banff National Park is part of the Canadian Rocky Mountain Parks UNESCO World Heritage Site.
 It covers over 6,000 square kilometres and is home to glaciers, mountain peaks and valleys, stunning glacial-fed lakes and abundant wildlife such as wolves, buffalo, elk, moose, deer and bears.